Henry Rodolph Davies: Early life

+Early military career

-Davies joined the British Army, initially being commissioned as a lieutenant into the 4th (Worcestershire Militia) Battalion, Worcestershire Regiment in January 1883.
+Davies joined the British Army, initially being commissioned as a lieutenant into the 4th (Worcestershire Militia) Battalion, Worcestershire Regiment, in January 1883.
 He resigned his commission over a year later, in February 1884, and, after graduating from the Royal Military College at Sandhurst, was re-commissioned into the Oxfordshire Light Infantry (which later became the Oxfordshire and Buckinghamshire Light Infantry) as a lieutenant in August that year.

 He was sent to British-controlled Burma in 1887 and to Siam in 1892, the year in which he became a captain.
 In 1893 he was attached to a survey unit which surveyed the passes between Burma and China and located the Crouching Tiger Pass, the Heavenly Horse Pass and the Han Dragon Pass.
 On completion of the team's objectives Davies remained in China to explore the Yunnan area.
 On his return to England he was asked to survey a potential railway route from India to the Yangtze river via Yunnan and in 1898 returned to Burma.
 By mid-1899 his team had travelled nearly 2,500 miles of the proposed route, mapping the terrain in detail.
 He wrote a book about his experiences and in 1906 was awarded the Royal Geographical Society's Murchison Award.

-Davies was involved in the Tirah campaign (1897–98), where he was mentioned in despatches, the Boxer Rebellion (1900), and the Second Boer War (1901–1902).
-In September 1911 he was promoted to lieutenant colonel and ordered back to Britain to take command of the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry.
+Davies, seconded for service under the Foreign Office in October 1898, was involved in the Tirah campaign (1897–98), where he was mentioned in dispatches, the Boxer Rebellion (1900), and the Second Boer War (1901–1902).

+In July 1906 he moved from being a staff captain at the War Office to being a deputy assistant adjutant general (DAAG) there.

+In September 1911 he was promoted to lieutenant colonel and ordered back to Britain to take command of the 2nd Battalion, OBLI, taking over from Robert Fanshawe.